 - The best cards lost during that year’s Standard Format* rotation.

 The reason we began doing these lists was to ensure we had covered the best, most important cards at least once… and because it is fun.
 The way we do it in the present is that all Card of the Day Reviewers who wish may submit their own, personal top cards list.
-We try to give the reviewers quite a bit of freedom in this; even if we are aiming for a Top 10, they can submit a shorter or longer list than that… though some more enthusiastic reviewers have caused me to request no more than a top 25 list when constructing a top 10.
-For all lists, it is normally one card per entry; exceptions are granted for cards that feel redundant to review separately because they are either closely related or have very, very similar effects.
-For yearly or expansion based countdowns, reprints are ineligible barring special circumstances e.g. it is not only a really good card but the reprint makes it once again Standard Format legal.
-For cards lost to that year’s rotation, if we know a card is about to be reprinted, it is ineligible.
+We try to give the reviewers quite a bit of freedom in this; regardless of what size of list we’re aiming for, contributors can submit a shorter or longer list.
+From experience, however, I’m pretty sure that a Top 10 countdown shouldn’t be built with anything larger than a Top 25 submission.
+For all lists, it is normally one card per entry; exceptions are granted for cards that feel redundant to review separately.
+This can be because they have very similar effects or because they are in some other way related.

 You’ll notice I haven’t said anything about being a deck’s focus, being general use, winning events, etc. That is because we leave such considerations to the discretion of the individual reviewer.
 Besides wanting to enjoy the process, it is also very difficult to properly qualify and quantify these things.
 Should a card that is useful – but not vital – for most decks rank higher or lower than a card that is vital to a particular, successful archetype?
 What about how a card’s performance varies throughout the year?
-Should we have been using it the whole time, or did it only become good after a certain point?
-How do you separate the performance of the card from the deck from the player?
-It can even be argued that the popularity of a particular Pokémon or mechanic should be considered; if everyone loves [insert Pokémon] it may see more play than its actual potency deserves.
+That’s for cards that are already proven, like in yearly countdowns.
+With new cards, it boils down to speculation… and maybe how they’ve performed in Japan (for games where Japan receives new cards first).
+In the end, it just works out better for that reviewer to decide what qualifies a card for their list.